Tanzania Safari Tours 2018

 Park entrance fees are US $ 25 per visitor for 24 hours and US $ 30 per vehicle.
 A part from the day time drives, night game drives permit visitors to bump into nocturnal mammals such as bush babies, civets, Aardvarks, leopards, dik diks, bat eared fox, scrub hare, jackals and mongoose.
 Night drives are only possible with permitted safari lodges and camps that are meant to provide them along the park borders to hear the night roaring sounds of the wilderness and a chance to see predators on the hunt.

-In the Serengeti national park ecosystems, wildlife viewing is tremendous with the largest populations of large mammals in Africa, there are over 2,500 lions found no where except in Kenya, the great Wildebeest migration of over 1.5 millions wildebeests mixed with other hoofed mammals such as zebras, giraffes, elephants makes Tanzania safari tours the best in the whole of Africa.
+In the Serengeti national park ecosystems, wildlife viewing is tremendous with the largest populations of large mammals in Africa, there are over 2,500 lions found no where except in Kenya, the great Wildebeest migration of over 1.5 millions wildebeests mixed with other hoofed mammals such as zebras, giraffes, elephants makes Tanzania tours the best in the whole of Africa.
 Between December and March, animals migrate passing through the northern section attracts many visitors who gather in grasslands to watch the spectacular wildlife natural events found no where else in the world.

 All visitors must have a visa which can be obtained upon arrival in Arusha or Dar Es Salaam cities at a cost of US $ 100, however visa costs ma vary depending on your nationality.
 Visitors must also be vaccinated against yellow fever and will present verified immunization cards at entry points.